rechnerherz/spring-boot-admin-docker/README.md

 # Spring Boot Admin 2 dockerized

 This project provides a Docker image for [spring-boot-admin](https://github.com/codecentric/spring-boot-admin).
-It was forked from <https://github.com/maniekq/spring-boot-admin-docker> to support Spring Boot Admin 2.x.
+It was forked from [maniekq/spring-boot-admin-docker](https://github.com/maniekq/spring-boot-admin-docker) to support Spring Boot Admin 2.x.

 ### Run

 The Docker image is available as [darioseidl/spring-boot-admin-docker](https://hub.docker.com/r/darioseidl/spring-boot-admin-docker/).

-Run it with (replace `YOUR_PASSWORD`):
+Run it with the following command (replace `YOUR_PASSWORD`):

 `
 docker run -d -p 8080:8080 -e SPRING_SECURITY_USER_PASSWORD=YOUR_PASSWORD --name spring-boot-admin darioseidl/spring-boot-admin-docker:2.0.1